 Teacher education students do much of their learning in real world situations, working with faculty and public school teachers.
 Students complete 100 hours of supervised work in the classroom prior to entering the teacher education program.
 By the time they are seniors their program is 100 percent field-based.
 Ninety-two percent of ESU teachers remain in the classroom for over three years—almost twice the national average—and principals rate alumni highly on a wide range of knowledge and skills.
 To learn more about the education opportunities at ESU’s Teacher’s College go to https://www.emporia.edu/teach/

 To honor Emporia’s special connection to the teaching profession, the Emporia State campus is also home to the National Teachers Hall of Fame and the Fallen Educators Memorial.

 Department of Art

-Local manufacturer Glendo Corporation is an industry leader in the production of engraving tools designed for jewelry and art, as well as equipment for industrial and business use.
+Local manufacturer Glendo LLC is an industry leader in the production of engraving tools designed for jewelry and art, as well as equipment for industrial and business use.